LancelotShih/momentumGO/README.md

 # momentemGO

 A territorial game for University of Toronto Digital Systems: ECE241 that involves competing against your opponent to capture board spaces in the allotted time limit, utilizing abilities to stun your opponent and gain an upper hand.
+Created for DE1-SOC FPGA board.

+# Features
+VGA graphics with animation
+PS2 Keyboard input
+Interactive abilities between players

 ## Contributing